PwC Assessment, Aptitude Tests, SJT, Hiring Process & Interview Online Preparation – 2023

 Candidates applying for roles that are heavy in organization, planning and coordinating will typically be given an in-tray exercise.
 PwC’s in-tray supplies information and tasks the reader with discerning what to prioritize and what to take action on and who, from the list of imaginary 3rd parties, should be involved or informed of the actions.
 The format is usually several documents and a small table/list attached at the end to construct your ‘plan of action’.

 The aptitude tests mentioned above are utilized solely for the purpose of verifying you have the skills for the job itself, but the personality portion of the psychometric tests ensure you have the right demeanor for the position and the company’s environment.

-Occupational Personality Questionnaire PwC’s occupational personality questionnaire is a standard part of the online assessments that won’t have a massive effect in terms of getting hired or not.
+PwC’s occupational personality test is a standard part of the online assessments that won’t have a massive effect in terms of getting hired or not.
 It is more of an outline for the company that gives them insight to your behavioral preferences and working style.